lequieu/1cpn-model/doc/index.rst

 Welcome to 1CPN-model's documentation!
 ======================================

-This documents the 1CPN model published as XYZ.

-For

-Contents:
+If you haven't read the 1CPN paper yet, be sure to read it.

+Lequieu, Cordoba, Moller, de Pablo "1CPN: A coarse-grained multi-scale model of chromatin" (2019) J. Chem.
+Phys.

 .. toctree::
    :maxdepth: 2